concrete-utopia/utopia/readme.md

 start-full
 ```

-(You'll only need to do this once, and it will take quite some time to download and build various dependencies)
+(You'll only need to do this once, and it will take quite some time to download and build various dependencies.
+After that, you can usually use `start-minimal`.)

 ## Working in the dev environment